Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 =IFERROR(VLOOKUP($H$20,HOLIDAYS!$B$2:$D$22,3,FALSE),"")
   ```
 - Use Conditional Formatting with a formula to format cells' color in grey for those dates that don't belong to the selected month.
-- And formatting cells' color in magenta for holidays by using the MATCH function to match the data in sheet 'HOLIDAYS'.
+- And formatting cells' color in magenta for holidays by using the MATCH function to match the data in the 'HOLIDAYS' sheet.

 Formula example for Conditional Formatting for dates:
   ```bash